johnSMUpark/CS3353_Project_4_Image_Pro/README.md

 # CS3353_Project_4_Image_Processing
 Fullstack web application that detects edges in a jpg file and conducts empirical analysis on 2 edge-detection algorithms

-Please clone this repo and run the application locally
+Please clone this repo and run the application locally.

 Requirements:
 - Node JS version 13.12.0